Allocation of earnings proposed by the Board of Directors and CEO

-As a basis for its dividend proposal, pursuant to Chapter 18, section 4 of the Swedish Companies Act (2005:551) the Board has made the assessment that the proposed dividend is defensible in light of the demands imposed by the business as regards the size of the shareholders’ equity in the Parent Company and the total equity in the Group, as well as the needs of the Parent Company and the Group to strengthen the balance sheet, and as regards their liquidity and financial position in general.
-The proposed dividend represents in total 13.5% of the shareholders’ equity of the Parent Company and 9.5% of the total equity in the Group.
+As a basis for its dividend proposal, pursuant to Chapter 18, section 4 of the Swedish Companies Act (2005:551), the Board has made the assessment that the proposed dividend is defensible in light of the demands imposed by the business as regards the size of the shareholders’ equity in the Parent Company and the total equity in the Group, as well as the needs of the Parent Company and the Group to strengthen the balance sheet, and as regards their liquidity and financial position in general.
+The proposed dividend represents a total of 13.1% of the shareholders’ equity of the Parent Company and 9.1% of the Group’s total equity.
 The Group generates strong cash flows, and the Board makes the assessment that Duni has a strong balance sheet.
-After the dividend, the equity ratio of the Parent Company and the Group will be 54.9% and 52.9% respectively.
+After the dividend, the equity ratio of the Parent Company and the Group will be 52.4% and 51.3% respectively.
 Thus, even after the dividend the equity ratio and liquidity will be satisfactory relative to the industry in which the Company and the Group operate, and it is believed that the Company and the Group will be able to perform their obligations in the short term and long term, and be able to implement planned investments.

 The proposed dividend will not affect the ability of the Parent Company and the Group to discharge their payment obligations.
 The Board considers that the Parent Company and the Group are well prepared to manage changes in liquidity and any contingencies.
 The Board believes that the Parent Company and the Group possess the conditions to take future commercial risks and also carry any losses.
 Based on Duni’s income after tax, the proposed dividend is well in line with the Group’s dividend policy.

-If financial instruments had been valued at the lower of cost or market, instead of being valued at fair value pursuant to Chapter 4, section 14 of the Annual Accounts Act, total equity would have been SEK 1 m lower.
+If financial instruments had been measured at the lower of cost or market, instead of being measured at fair value pursuant to Chapter 4, section 14 of the Annual Accounts Act, total equity would have been SEK 2 m higher.